fatima198-7/Magazine-Blog-Website/README.md

-# Magazine-Blog-Website
-This is my Second Repository.
+This website is built using HTML & CSS.